xamcat/BrowserStackAppiumMaui/README.md

    - The repository includes BrowserStack configuration files for both Android and iOS projects.
 These files define the specific settings and capabilities required to run the tests on BrowserStack.

-   The `browserstack.yml` file for the Android project can be found at `BasicAppiumNunitSample/UITests.Android/browserstack.yml` and
-   The `browserstack.yml` file for the iOS project can be found at `BasicAppiumNunitSample/UITests.iOS/browserstack.yml`.
+   The `browserstack.yml` file for the Android project can be found at `BasicAppiumNunitSample/UITests.Android/browserstack.yml` and the `browserstack.yml` file for the iOS project can be found at `BasicAppiumNunitSample/UITests.iOS/browserstack.yml`.

    A few key parts of this configuration file are :